Risk Management

 Occupational safety

-• Formulate standard operating procedures and provide appropriate use of personal protective equipment.
+Establish operating procedures and provide appropriate protective equipment for use.

 • The company operates its recruitment process through open hiring and explicitly states that there will be no differential treatment based on gender, age, marital status, race, or disability in terms of remuneration, benefits, promotions, raises, tenure, trainings, working conditions, and employment rights.